jlparkI/xGPR/docs/FAQ.rst

    * It should be something you can use for general machine learning problems, rather than something specific to a specific problem.

-   * It should have relatively few hyperparameters (we prefer kernels with 5 at most).

    If you have a kernel that meets all these criteria -- shoot us an email, we'd love to hear more.
 For more background, see :doc:`When should I use